CBD Side Effects & Why They Occur

 Purity of CBD Products & The Role of Additives

-Other types of CBD products may not be low in quality, but do contain other naturally occurring compounds besides cannabidiol.
-It is important to note that in many cases the negative side effects could be related to any one of these additives, and is less likely to be related strictly to cannabidiol.
+Other types of CBD products are high in quality but contain other naturally occurring compounds besides cannabidiol.
+It is important to note that, in many cases, the negative side effects could be related to any one of these additives and are less likely to be related strictly to cannabidiol.

 The best way to avoid these side effects (or at least be able to pinpoint the cause if they happen to you) is to look for a company that provides total transparency about their product.
-Even though CBD is not regulated by the FDA, legitimate CBD manufacturers pay for independent laboratory testing.
+Even though CBD is not regulated by the Food and Drug Administration (FDA), legitimate CBD manufacturers pay for independent CBD laboratory testing.
 These tests examine the quality of CBD oil and provide information regarding potency, cannabinoid profiles, terpene profiles, and purity.

-When purchasing a CBD product, you should have full access to a list of ingredients and any third-party test results.
-If you are unsure or think that you may be sensitive to any of these products, you should look for a product with higher purity.
-Avoid any synthetic additives and understand that any other additive (including natural additives) may have its own set of risks unrelated to cannabidiol.
+When purchasing a CBD product, you should have full access to a list of ingredients and any third-party test results (which would be outlined in a certificate of analysis).
+If you are unsure or think that you may be sensitive to any of these ingredients, you should look for a product with higher purity.
+Avoid any synthetic additives, and understand that any other additive (including natural additives) may have its own set of risks unrelated to cannabidiol.

-It is also important to examine the history of the source of CBD.
-Cannabidiol is a cannabinoid found in cannabis – a plant that has been stigmatized for decades.
+It is also important to examine the history of cannabis and how it impacts people’s perceptions of CBD.
+Cannabidiol is a cannabinoid found in cannabis sativa – a plant that has been stigmatized for decades.
 The basis for this stigma against the all-natural plant is mostly based on misunderstanding and fear mongering.

 Claims of death due to cannabis consumption have been debunked, and over the years many studies have uncovered hundreds of medicinal uses for the plant.
 In 2017, Drugs of Abuse, published by the United States Drug Enforcement Administration (DEA) stated that there have been no confirmed reports of death linked to an overdose of marijuana.